Ostsiedlung: Pottery

 Potters were among the first group of artisans who also settled in the rural areas.
-Typical Slavic ceramics were the Flat-bottom vessels.
-With the influx of western settlers, new vessel shapes such as the rounded jar were introduced, inclusive hard-fired processes, that improved ceramics quality.
+Typical Slavic ceramics were flat-bottom vessels.
+With the influx of western settlers, new vessel shapes such as rounded jars were introduced, including hard-fired processes which improved ceramic quality.
 This type of ceramics, known as Hard Grayware, became widespread east of the Elbe by the end of the 12th century.
 It was manufactured extensively in Pomerania by the 13th century, when more advanced manufacturing methods, such as the tunnel kiln, enabled the mass production of ceramic household goods.
-The demand for household goods such as pots, jugs, jugs and bowls, which had previously been made of wood, increased steadily and promoted the development of new sales markets.
+The demand for household goods such as pots, jugs and bowls - which had previously been made of wood - increased steadily and promoted the development of new markets.

 During the 13th century, glazed ceramics were introduced and the import of stoneware increased.
 The transfer of technology and knowledge affected the way of life of old and new settlers in a variety of ways and, in addition to innovations in agriculture and handicrafts, also included other areas, such as weapons technology, documents and coins.